mgoellnitz/JFileSync3/README.md

 3) Installation and Application Start

 - Unzip the distribution file to a directory of your choice.
-- For simplicity reasons a Windows batch file ('JFileSync.bat') and a Unix shell script ('JFileSync.sh') are available via the main distribution directory in order to start the application directly.
+- For simplicity reasons a Windows launcher ('JFileSync3.exe'), a batch file ('bin/JFileSync3.bat') and a Unix shell script ('bin/JFileSync3') are available via the main distribution directory in order to start the application.
   ATTENTION: Because JFileSync is distributed as a Zip archive, Unix users will have to give executable rights manually before launching the application, e.g.: 'chmod a+rx JFileSync.sh'.
-  If you have problems with the file encoding or line delimiters (when using an older version of the shell script) you will have to convert the script from DOS format to Unix format, e.g.: 'dos2unix JFileSync.sh'.
-- If you do not want to use the start scripts you may also do the following:
-  Enter the 'lib' sub directory of the distribution and call 'java -jar jfs.jar' in order to start the Graphical User Interface or call 'java -jar jfs.jar -help' in order to get information about command line options.
-Depending in your Operating System a double click on 'jfs.jar' will also launch the application.

 2) License and Usage Terms